Satellite-im/warp-docs/constellation/directory.md

 }
 ```

-You can also get a item from a `Directory` using a specific path
+You can also get an item from a `Directory` using a specific path

 ```rust
 use warp::constellation::{directory::Directory};